New York Firm Foundation

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2013 these payments in New York as measured by direct property/casualty incurred losses, were $19 billion.
-Life insurance claims and benefits payouts in New York totaled $35.3 billion in 2013.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2014 these payments in New York as measured by direct property/casualty incurred losses, were $23.1 billion.
+Life insurance claims and benefits payouts in New York totaled $38.8 billion in 2014, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN NEW YORK, 2014 (1)

 STATE BY STATE COMPARISON TABLES